CovetED’s Selection of the Best Interior Designers in Los Angeles ⇒ Los Angeles is not only regarded as the “City of Angels”...

 Biography: the man before the myth

-Lazaro describes himself like a painter, a traveler and a creator of atmospheres.
+Lazaro describes himself as a painter, a traveller and a creator of atmospheres.
 His philosophy has always been based on accessible design.
 The experience should be greater than the space and for everyone to participate in.
-Painter by 8 years old, architect by 20, designer inherently, Lazaro opened his studio in Barcelona in 2002.
+A painter by 8 years old, an architect by 20, designer inherently, Lazaro opened his studio in Barcelona in 2002.
 Here he forged a new style, bridging a background of painting into the new realm of design.
 His strengths are found in his use of structure, shape and an acute sense of space allowing him to surpass the clients’ wildest expectation.
 More than spaces, Lazaro creates atmospheres.
-Lázaro Rosa-Violán says that he is an ‘urban archaeologist’ and ‘style hunter’ merging an eclectic mix of the urban city streets with the serenity of the balearic islands.
+Lázaro Rosa-Violán says that he is an ‘urban archaeologist’ and ‘style hunter’ merging an eclectic mix of the urban city streets with the serenity of the Balearic islands.
 His designs inspire even the most jaded city slicker to put down the blackberry and relax.

 Background & Realizations: best projects

 His ability to re-interpret classic design icons, with a culturally aware sense of aesthetics and technical knowledge has resulted in an impressive portfolio filled with a sense of luxury and timelessness.
-To date Contemporain has created over 40 distinguished interiors for some of Spain’s most successful restaurants, boutique hotels and retails establishments, from a 100-room hostelries to a micro food shop.
+To date, Contemporain has created over 40 distinguished interiors for some of Spain’s most successful restaurants, boutique hotels and retails establishments, from a 100-room hostelry to a micro food shop.

 In today’s cluttered marketplace, clear and succinct branding is vital.
 Unique identities are not achieved by vision alone.
 With this in mind, Contemporain has changed the face of design in Barcelona and has left his signature mark on dining rooms and lobbies throughout Catalunya.